mkohler/cython_swig/README.rst

 .. class:: handout

-    I hope this usage is a little surprising.
-We started with a function, sgreeting, that took 3 arguments, and returned its status, but here are we, at the python prompt, using a function that takes 2 arguments and returns a list.
+    Hmmm...We started with a function, sgreeting, that took 3 arguments, and returned an integer, but here are we, at the python prompt, using a function that takes 2 arguments and returns a list.

-    We talked about the change in input parameters in the previous slide.
-SWIG created a Python function for us that takes an input string and a maximum length for the output.
-Then internally, it uses that maximum length to allocate a buffer, and passes that buffer and its length to the original sgreeting function.

-    The behavior we didn't talk about is that, if you tell SWIG that a function parameter is actually for OUTPUT, then SWIG will de-reference that pointer, put the contents in a list that the wrapped function returns.
+    SWIG did that.

+    In the previous slide, we talked about how SWIG is able to take a size argument from the wrapped function, allocate a buffer of that size, and then pass the buffer to the C function.

+    You can also tell SWIG that a C parameter, is an output buffer, and it will remove the parameter from the function's signature, and return it as a list, along with the C function's return value.

     So, in our example, the C version of sgreeting returned 12, and "Hello, Monty" was grabbed from the OUTP pointer.

+    Let's see how to handle sgreeting's interface with Cython.

 c_adder.pxd: sgreeting()
 ===========================